Valdez has twice been named an “All-American City.” It has pleasant surroundings, access to mountains and

 Owen Meals (as in Meals Avenue) an energetic citizen of Valdez, flew the “Spirit of Valdez” in 1927.

-Pink Salmon – The pink salmon is also called a humpback or “humpy” because of the shape of
+– The pink salmon is also called a humpback or “humpy” because of the

 Silver Salmon – The silver salmon is often called a “coho.”
 They live in both salt and fresh water, so you might find yourself